mozilla-ai/surf-spot-finder/docs/customization.md

         points: 1
 ```

-## Part 2 - Modifying the config file
+## Part 2 - Modifying the config file and the cli file

 You'll need to edit `src/surf_spot_finder/config.py` to:

-1. Update the validation requirements for your use case
+  - Update the validation requirements for your use case
-2. Add support for any new parameters you need
+  - Add support for any new parameters you need
-3. Modify the Config class to handle your specific parameters requirements
+  - Modify the Config class to handle your specific parameters requirements

+*For example, for the Hiking Spot Finder example, you may want to remove references to `{MAX_DRIVING_HOURS}`, as its not in the prompt.*

+You'll likely also need to edit `src/surf_spot_finder/cli.py` to:

+- Update the input prompt template depending on your specific parameter requirements.

-For example, for the Hiking Spot Finder example, you may want to remove references to `{MAX_DRIVING_HOURS}`, as its not in the prompt.
+*For example, for the Hiking Spot Finder example, you may want to remove references to `{MAX_DRIVING_HOURS}`, as its not in the prompt.*

 ## Part 3 - Running the agent